Rackham Spring/Summer Internship Grants for Bioscience Doctoral Students

 - Students are limited to one internship grant during their U-M graduate career.

 - Rackham Internship Grants must be relevant to the student’s program of study and career goals.
 Internship Grants may not be used to bridge a funding gap.
 Students on academic probation or on a leave of absence are ineligible.

-Though not required, it is recommended that students seeking an internship grant complete Phase 1 of the Biotech Career Development Program (BCDP) sponsored by the School of Medicine, the Fast Forward Medical Initiative, and the Office of Graduate and Postdoctoral Studies.
+- Though not required, it is recommended that students seeking an internship grant complete Phase 1 of the Biotech Career Development Program (BCDP) sponsored by the Michigan Institute for Clinical & Health Research, Fast Forward Medical Innovation, and the Office of Graduate and Postdoctoral Studies.
 Students in the BCDP will be given priority consideration for internship funding.